 “I thought I had to give up music, but when I reached sobriety I got this offer to work in this beautiful country full-time doing music and that’s where I did a lot of my healing,” says Sandra of her three years in Morocco, starting in 2015.
 “It was a gift, and then to be able to come back to Toronto and work on these songs and recordings, that was a gift too.”

 In her youth, Sandra spent five months every other year in Spain, where her father was from and her mother would homeschool her children up in the mountains.
 As for music, she says, “Mom was

 At 19, while at school in Hamilton, Ontario, Sandra played coffee shops and continued performing when she relocated to Guelph.
 But she hadn’t yet decided to pursue music as a career; in fact, she next went to St. Andrews University in Scotland to get her Masters in Museum Studies.
 Not surprisingly, her second week there she met a guy on the beach playing guitar, and they started playing in a 10-piece soul-funk band.
 She also played solo in the town of Dundee.
 “I was still pursuing museum work, but more of my heart was in music,” she says.

-“There are so many stories of everyday people in all of these old artefacts.
+There are interesting parallels in songwriting.
+“There are so many stories of everyday people in all of these old artifacts.
 There’s a story in everything, and how you interpret that story is unique.
-How an artist interprets their story can connect to thousands of people who live totally different lives and in artefacts same thing — people thousands of years later can still feel connected to that person as a human.”
+How an artist interprets their story can connect to thousands of people who live totally different lives and in artifacts same thing — people thousands of years later can still feel connected to that person as a human.”

 Sandra next ended up in Vancouver.
 No real reason except “Toronto was cold,” she laughs.
 While there, she made her first EP, Kingdom on the Run, in 2010, but it wasn’t a good experience.
 “When I recorded that, I was in addiction years.
 The producer pigeonholed me into a Canadiana folk artist, which is not what I wanted, but I was too young and inexperienced, and I couldn’t speak up for myself.”

 Unlike her first experience in the studio, Hill made her feel comfortable and helped her figure out her sound.
 “I really wanted sparse.
 I like space and letting emotion fill it.
 I kept saying that.
 I wanted everything to be heard, including me, Sandra says.
 Three Years — a nod and to her

 Sandra says.
 “I had this spiritual and mental clarity, which meant I attract different people.
 I attracted Hill and she’d been so amazing.
 Her encouragement and her support and honour to these songs, I think that’s all a gift of sobriety.”